 Emma’s favourite statue by far was Pan as he is one of her favourite mythological creatures.

 I was most impressed by the 17th century Fontaine de Médicis (The Medici Fountain) which was designed to resemble a grotto in an Italian Renaissance garden.

 The Luxembourg Gardens are a popular spot on the Left Bank because there is so much to do.
 Visitors walk or jog the pathways or simply pull up a chair around Le Grand Bassin to soak up the atmosphere, read a book or watch children sail boats among the ducks.
-There is an enclosed playground for young children, donkey and pony rides, a carousel, carriage rides and a Théâtre des Marionnettes (puppet theatre).
+There is an enclosed playground for young children, pony rides, a carousel, and a Théâtre des Marionnettes (puppet theatre).
 There are also food stands and outdoor cafés which makes it a great place for a snack break in the midst of a busy day of sightseeing.

 We returned on our last day in Paris to attend a performance at the Children’s Puppet Theatre.
 We had promised Emma at the beginning of our stay that we would do this before we left but as the performances only take place on Wednesdays, Saturdays and Sundays we had not been able to fit it in before our last Sunday.
 The performances are in French, however, Emma, who speaks minimal French, enjoyed the production of Le Petit Chaperon Rouge (Little Red Riding Hood) which we attended.

 The shows tend to be familiar fairy tales and English speaking kids should have no trouble understanding the gist of the story being acted out by the puppets.
 Each of the shows feature a French character called Guignol who was very popular with, and familiar to, the young crowd attending our performance.
 There is also a great deal of interaction with the audience and physical humour in the performance.
 Emma loved the show and it was enjoyable to take part in an activity with the neighbourhood French families that packed the small theatre.